Lawmakers’ nod to media literacy is crucial

 School-based sex ed gives both parents and teens tools for talking

 One way sex education programs support teen health is by providing parents and teens with the tools to have these often challenging and sensitive conversations.
 Parental guidance and school-based sex education are complements, not in competition with one another.
 Our research found that boys who had conversations with family about sex as part of a school-based sex education program were more likely to delay sex in eighth grade than boys who did not have those conversations.
 Such comprehensive sex education is critical.
-The fact that 41 percent of Massachusetts’ 12th-graders did not use condoms the last time they had sex presents a dire risk not only to the teens’ immediate health but to their long-term well-being.
+The fact that 41 percent of Massachusetts’ 12th-graders did not use condoms the last time they had sex presents a dire risk not only to the teens’ immediate health but also to their long-term well-being.
 Teen pregnancy and sexually transmitted diseases can lead to long-term academic, social, and economic consequences.

 The writer is a research scientist at the Wellesley Centers for Women at Wellesley